Robert J. Wilf Preschool & Kindergarten

 Anika Ruud, Lead Teacher

-I am so excited and beyond ready for a fantastic, safe and fun school year!
-Born and raised in Boca Raton, Florida, I recently moved to Philadelphia with my fiancé who attends Swarthmore College.
+Born and raised in Boca Raton, Florida, I moved to Philadelphia with my fiancé who attends Swarthmore College.
 I graduated from the University of North Florida with a Bachelor’s degree in Elementary Education.
-While attending classes and holding leadership positions in my sorority, I also worked at the Jewish Community Alliance in Jacksonville.
-I have 7 years of professional early childhood and elementary school experience working with fourth grade, second grade and kindergarten children.
-I have to say that Kindergarten is my favorite!
-I am so looking forward to meeting your children so we can have an awesome year, learning together and growing together.
+While attending classes and holding many leadership positions in my sorority, I also worked at the Jewish Community Alliance in Jacksonville, FL.
+I have 8 years of professional early childhood and elementary school experience, this being my 3rd year here at the JCC.
+Working with fourth grade, second grade and kindergarten children, I have to say that Kindergarten is my favorite!
+In my free time, I love walking and cycling, discovering new restaurants, and playing with my two dogs, Hank and Brady.
+I am so excited and ready for a fantastic, safe and fun school year!
+I can’t wait to meet your children so we can have an awesome year, learning and growing together.

 Sandy Kassie, Assistant Teacher

-I am a native of Northeast Philadelphia.
+I am a Northeast Philadelphia native.
 I received my undergraduate degree right here in Philadelphia at Temple University.
 Currently, I am living in Havertown and love the fact that I am a stone’s throw away from the Kaiserman JCC.
 I have worked at the JCC since 1998 in various roles in the Preschool and Camp.
-My hobbies are movies, antique jewelry and I also love to collect random objects.
-I am a seasoned world traveler, having been to Israel many times where I have extended family.
-I have been married to my wonderful husband Bruce for 33 years.
-I have a lovely stepdaughter, Lila who is an amazing, gluten free French Pastry Chef.
+My hobbies are watching movies, buying and selling antique jewelry, and I also love to collect random objects.
+I am a seasoned world traveler, having been to Israel many times, where I have extended family.
+I have been married to my wonderful husband, Bruce, for 34 years.
+I have a lovely stepdaughter, Lila, who is an amazing, gluten-free French Pastry Chef.
 She has a successful business named Flakely.
 Bruce and I have 2 beautiful children: Talia and David.
-Talia is a Temple University graduate and is currently a Wedding Coordinator in Manayunk at a venue called Artesino Gallery.
-David is a Drexel University graduate and has started his own company called DVNC.
-I have two fur grandbabies, Bean and Stitch!
+Talia is a Temple University graduate working in her field, and David is a Drexel University graduate and has started his own company called DVNC.
 They have also both worked and attended school at the JCC!
+I also have two fur grandbabies, Bean and Stitch.

 Sara Rubin, Assistant Teacher